kendraio/kendraio-app/docs/workflow/blocks/form.rst

 **ui:widget**: Wrapper for the schema.
 **blocksConfig**: Defines the layout of the dynamic form field.
 **adapterName**: The Flow Cloud group containing the required gosub flow.
+**workflowId**: The ID of the required gosub flow.
+Along with adapterName, this is how the main flow will find the gosub flow.
 **blocks**: The content to display in the field.
-This should be expressed as an array.
+This must be expressed as an array.
 **type**: The type of content being displayed e.g. “message” displays the text defined with the “title” key.
-**workflowId**: The ID of the required gosub flow.

 Example
 ^^^^^^^